IWE Retrieve

 • Documents use YAML frontmatter for metadata, content follows with original formatting

-• Empty parents or back-links fields are omitted from frontmatter
+• Empty includedBy or referencedBy fields are omitted from markdown frontmatter (JSON/YAML output always emits them as [])

 • Original document headers are preserved (no level shifting)